 The event lasted for three days, 17 October – 20 October.

-Click on the video below to view the visual aesthetics of the place, along with discovering some of the attendees’ opinions on video games and what the EGX experience meant to them.
+Click on the video below to view the visual aesthetics of the venue, along with discovering some of the attendees’ opinions on video games and the EGX experience.

 Words: Dominic Magli | Video: Dominic Magli